fmoeran/Advent-Of-Code/README.md

 # Advent-Of-Code

 This is collection of most of the AOC problems I've done so far.
-I don't make my priority to have pretty code in AOC so sorry for the mess.
+I don't make it my priority to have pretty code in AOC so sorry for the mess.

 Also, yes most of this code only solves the part 2 for each day, I do most of them for speed so I just edit my part 1 solutions to get part 2 and I cba remake them later just for my github